Top 10 sports cars under $20,000

 3. Model year 2000 or newer.

 This iconic pony car is widely available and we even found a few SVT Cobra and Shelby models for under $20,000.
-The Mustang is more of a straight-line-power muscle car with 2+2 seating, although it handles well even with the solid rear axle in the back.
-Ford offered an independent rear suspension (IRS) in the 1999-2004 SVT Cobra, but the old-school solid rear axle works just fine and fits better into the Mustang “raw power” image.
+The 4-th and 5-th generation Mustang is more of a straight-line-power muscle car with 2+2 seating, although it handles well even with the solid rear axle in the back.
+Ford offered an independent rear suspension (IRS) in the 1999-2004 SVT Cobra, but the old-school solid rear axle works just fine and fits better into the Mustang "raw power" image.
+Of course, the 2015-plus Mustang again comes with an independent rear suspension.
 The V8 offers plenty of torque and sounds terrific.
-The Mustang is for the most part reliable and not very expensive to maintain.
-The interior could be more refined, but if this doesn’t bother you, it’s a great affordable sports car.
-The 2003 Mustang GT accelerates from 0 to 60 mph in 5.6 seconds.
+The Mustang is, for the most part, reliable and not very expensive to maintain.
+The interior is much improved in the sixth generation (2015-present).
+The 2003 Mustang GT accelerates from 0 to 60 mph

 Subaru Impreza WRX/WRX STi